TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Phpdomain.rst

 PHP domain
 ==========

-In order to describe PHP code in the TYPO3 documentation, the Sphinx extension `sphinxcontrib-phpdomain
+In order to describe PHP code in TYPO3's documentation, the Sphinx extension `sphinxcontrib-phpdomain
 <https://pypi.org/project/sphinxcontrib-phpdomain/>`__
 is integrated into the rendering process.